anubhavmishra/kubernetes-cluster-federation-gcp-meetup/README.md

 In this tutorial we will create the following:

-* A federated config map
-* A federated secret
 * A federated replica set
 * A federated service
 * A federated ingress